Low-carb diets like keto are often plagued by misconceptions started by people who do not fully understand how they work.

 Understanding Protein Intake on a Low-Carb Diet

 Many believe cutting carbs means upping protein, a shift thought to burden the kidneys, but this isn't necessarily true.
-However, it's crucial to note that while protein plays an essential role in any diet, low-carb plans focus more on fat as the primary energy source.
+While protein plays an essential role in any diet, low-carb plans focus more on fat as the primary energy source.

-Research shows that a low-carb diet is not high in protein by default and poses no significant risk to individuals with healthy kidneys.
+A low-carb diet is not necessarily high in protein by default and so poses no significant risk to individuals with healthy kidneys.
 This busts the myth linking such dietary choices directly to renal issues.

 The key lies in balancing your macros and ensuring you get enough nutrients from animal and plant sources.
 This approach allows for sustainable weight management without compromising kidney health.